Damxx/SpringSecurityCrud/README.md

 # SpringSecurity_CRUD
 SpringSecurity with CRUD operation and Services

+Istnieje kilka poziomow uprawinien: udostepniam dwa :

+Kucharz:
+managerx
+damxA@123s

+Admin:
+Login: mary
+Password: fun123

 chmiel.tk:8080/spring/showMyLoginPage
 Login as administrator using :
-Login: mary
-Password: fun123

 Hi, this is my application for restaraurant services.
 I would like to show you project based on